renatodellosso/The-Long-North/Wider Setting Ideas.md

 			* Originally controlled deep forests and mountains
 			* Founding members of the empire, provided passage for armies
 				* Enabled imperial armies to appear out of nowhere and move through nearly any terrain
+	* Humans
+		* Most numerous outside of the valley
+	* Hobgoblin
+		* Recruited to serve as foot soldiers for the imperial army
+	* Orcs
+		* Native to the north
 * Religion
 	* Most people worship Aralos
 		* State-sponsored religion for non-Kalashtar and non-Elves